Christiane Eberhardine of Brandenburg-Bayreuth: Marriage and issues

-Queen and Electress
+Queen, Grand Duchess and Electress

 Christiane Eberhardine became electress when Augustus succeeded his brother as elector in 1694.
 In the carnival procession with which Augustus celebrated his elevation, and where the members of his court drove through Dresden dressed as gods and goddesses, the mistress of her husband, Maria Aurora von Königsmarck, participated in the procession, driving the wagon of Apollo dressed as the goddess Aurora, while she participated in a minor role as one of the Vestal Virgins escorting the goddess Vesta.
 In 1696, Christiane Eberhardine gave birth to her only child, the heir to the throne, after the only pregnancy during her entire marriage.

-In 1697, Augustus converted to Catholicism and was elected King of Poland.
+In 1697, Augustus converted to Catholicism and was elected King of Poland and Grand Duke of Lithuania.
 Apparently, he had discussed neither his conversion nor his candidacy with her.
 His conversion caused a scandal in Saxony, and he was forced to guarantee the religious freedom of Saxony.
-According to the contemporary norms, Christiane Eberhardine, now queen, was expected to follow him to Poland and support him by hosting his court as queen by his side and be crowned with him in Kraków, and from the summer of 1697 until the coronation on 15 September 1697, Augustus tried to negotiate for her to come.
-However, Christiane Eberhardine refused to attend the coronation and to set foot in Poland despite the fact that her father also united with Augustus in persuading her.
+According to the contemporary norms, Christiane Eberhardine, now queen and grand duchess, was expected to follow him to the Polish-Lithuanian Commonwealth and support him by hosting his court as queen and grand duchess by his side and be crowned with him in Kraków, and from the summer of 1697 until the coronation on 15 September 1697, Augustus tried to negotiate for her to come.
+However, Christiane Eberhardine refused to attend the coronation and to set foot in the Polish-Lithuanian Commonwealth even though her father also united with Augustus in persuading her.
 According to the Pacta Conventa, which Augustus had signed after his election, he was obliged to persuade her to convert, which she refused.
 In March 1698, Augustus invited her to come to Danzig, where there was a large Protestant minority and where her father was to meet her.
 He promised her the freedom to remain a Protestant, bring with her a Protestant clergyman and practice her own faith, as long as the clergyman did not appear in public dressed in office and she did not visit Protestant churches in public.
 Augustus further guaranteed that their son would not convert by entrusting him to the care of his Protestant mother, Dowager Electress Anna Sophie.
 Christiane Eberhardine did not agree with the terms and refused to follow her father to Danzig and therefrom to Warsaw.
 On April 1698, her spouse and father signed a document in Warsaw, promising freedom of religion for her in Danzig and Thorn, though not publicly.
-Her father then returned with the document to Dresden and tried to convince her to come to Poland.
-Despite repeated attempts and demands from her husband and father, Christiane Eberhardine refused to go to Poland, and she never did during the entire reign of Augustus, nor was she ever crowned queen.
+Her father then returned with the document to Dresden and tried to convince her to come to Poland-Lithuania.
+Despite repeated attempts and demands from her husband and father, Christiane Eberhardine refused to go to Poland-Lithuania, and she never did during the entire reign of Augustus, nor was she ever crowned queen.